You must attempt a basic skills assessment and one or more content area assessments to be admitted to the Master in

 Out of State Applicants

 If you are currently living outside of Washington state, you may be able to take the WEST tests in your area.
 See Washington Educator Skills Test website for locations and availability.

-Washington State also allows certain substitutes such as Praxis CORE and CSET for the WEST-B if you live out of state at the time you apply for a MiT program, see the Professional Educator Standards Board website for a complete list and acceptable scores.
+Washington State also allows certain substitutes, such as Praxis CORE and CSET, for the WEST-B if you live out of state at the time you apply for a MiT program, see the Professional Educator Standards Board website for a complete list.

 You will need to take the WEST-E tests for your endorsement areas when you arrive in Washington, if not available in your area.